aiven/devportal/docs/platform/concepts/byoc.rst

 The BYOC setup is a bespoke service offered on a case-by-case basis, and not all cloud providers support it yet.
 You need to meet a few requirements to be eligible for BYOC:

 - You use one of the following public clouds: Amazon Web Services (AWS), Google Cloud Platform (GCP), or Microsoft Azure (excluding Azure Germany).
-- Your total monthly spend is greater than $5,000.
+- Your total monthly spend is at least $5,000.00 for at least 12 months.
 - You use at least the `Priority tier of Aiven support services <https://aiven.io/support-services>`_.

 When to use the regular Aiven deployment